 The Approaches To Learning (ATL) underpin the unique educational experience that we offer at Scotch College.
 The College recognises that skill development and content acquisition are both vital to adequately prepare boys for life beyond school.
 As such, the ATLs are explicitly taught in lessons and feature in unit planners.
 During the unit there is a focus on one or two specifically taught ATLs.
 These are accompanied with formative assessment methods that allow a teacher to make a judgment on the skill level as per the continuum.
 A rubric that outlines the observable behaviours at each level from Novice through to Leader for each specific skill, developed by teachers, is used to assist teachers to make this judgment.

-It would be expected that through formative assessment, a teacher could initially place the student as a novice, learner, practitioner or leader in the particular skill based on a Year 9 level.
+It would be expected that through formative assessment, a teacher could initially place the student as a novice, learner, practitioner or leader in the particular skill based on their age level.
 Following completion of the unit, the teacher can determine if the student has moved along the continuum in this specific skill.

 Will my son have to sit examinations?

-In Year 9 examinations occur at the end of Autumn Term, and are compulsory for Mathematics, English, Science, Humanities and Languages.
+In Year 9 examinations occur at the end of Autumn Term and Year 10 examinations occur at the end of Winter , and are compulsory for Mathematics, English, Science, Humanities and Languages.
 The Arts and Design and Technology use the practical work completed by students to provide the experience of working in a Practical Course of Study, as such, acting like an examination.
 Examinations in Year 9 and 10 are an important experience that provide students with a measure on how successful their study techniques are for long term retention.

 What is the Achievement Standard?

 The achievement standard describes an expected level that the majority of students are achieving or working towards by the end of that year of schooling.
 Some students will have progressed beyond the achievement standard; others will need additional support.
 The expected standard for each year is reported as a ‘C’ grade.

 How do you grade my sons achievement in each course?